-- You can use the space under the treehouse freely
+- The space under the treehouse can be used freely.

-- Spans of up to 6 m are possible
+- Spans of up to 6 m (20 ft) are easily possible.

-- Thanks to the Dynamic Supports, your trees can swing freely
+- Thanks to the Dynamic Supports, the trees can swing freely.

-- Also, good option for 3 or 4 trees
+- Also ideal for a platform between 3 or 4 trees.

-- Mount the fixed bearings on the thicker tree, it swings less and is the fixed point.
+- Place Static Support on the thicker tree, it swings less and is the fixed point.

-- The treehouse (the main load) should be as central as possible above the beams.
+- The treehouse (main load) should be as central as possible above the beam.

-- Avoid lateral loads and large lever arms.
+- Avoid lateral loads and large lever arms (see picture 2).

-There are two simple solutions to support wide overhanging parts:
+If your platform is nevertheless loaded laterally, there are two simple solutions to support the cantilevered parts:

-If you need to support larger loads, you can use several Strut Support GTS on the shaft of our large GTS Screws (Allstar, Friend, Top)!
+For larger loads, several Strut Support GTS can be mounted on the shaft of our large GTS bolts (Allstar, Friend, Top)!

-Attenzione Sensazione!
-Work on the moving side (with the Dynamic Supports) without Distance Rings – this way the struts remain somewhat movable and can absorb the movements of the construction.
+Attenzione Sensazione!!!
+Work on the moving side (on the Dynamic Supports) without Distance Rings – this way the struts remain somewhat movable and can absorb the movements of the construction.